squishedfox/squishedfox-com/_docs/education/CompTIA/A+ 220-1102 (Core 2)/Create Windows Security Settings/Windows Login Options.md

 Users can login to the windows application system in a variety of ways.

-1. **Personal Identification Number (PIN)** - Users enter this at the Windows login screen provided the device is configured to use a platform module (TPM) feature of the CPU or chipset and encryptino to ensure that the PIN does not have to be stored on the device itself.
+1. **Personal Identification Number (PIN)** - Users enter this at the Windows login screen provided the device is configured to use a platform module (TPM) feature of the CPU or chipset and encryption to ensure that the PIN does not have to be stored on the device itself.
 2. **Fingerprint** - System uses a fingerprint sensor to scan your finger
 3. **Facial recognition** - provides a way for a webcam or some sort of optical device with visual capabilities to scan your face and record a 3D image which is used to sign in
 4. **Security Key** - This uses a removable USB token or a smart card.
 It can be also use a trusted smartphone with a NFC sensor